It4innovations/hyperqueue/docs/jobs/jobs.md

 If you want to parse #HQ directives from stdin, you can use ``--directives=stdin``.

+## Task directory

+When a job is submitted with ``--task-dir`` then a temporary directory is created for each task and passed via environment variable ``HQ_TASK_DIR``.
+This directory is automatically deleted when a task is completed (for any reason).

 ## Useful job commands
 Here is a list of useful job commands: